jg-digital-media/jgdm_jobs_pathway/readme.md

   + Have verified that the random motivation messages with `jt_random_motivation()` method are indeed working.
 I have already built a full implementation of this feature into the app.

   + I haven't yet customised the login and logout features.
 I'll look into doing that, hopefully within the next day.
 I'm pleased to say I've made a tremendous amount of progress already.
 A lot more work is ahead of me, and I'm looking forward to the challenge.

+  ### `2.0.2`

+  + 2 things I've noticed today when trying to implement the login screens.
+It's only when trying to implement a customised version of the WordPress login form did anything meaningful happen for me at all.
+I tried a few implementations which don't "talk" to WordPress at all.

+  + The second thing is that I've ended up writing some bad HTML, which breaks the styling when I try to adapt it.
+I said WordPress is my area, and it is, but right now I'm at an impasse for the above reasons.

+  + In the end, I decided to attempt the code again and lock in the changes so I could refine and debug where needed.
+I have been using AI to develop this.
+The truth is that the code I was trying (from consulting with ChatGPT) was too lightweight and wasn't connecting properly with WordPress' endpoints.
+(Sometimes AI makes mistakes)

+  + It took Cursor AI to have a few goes at my codebase before we got somewhere with logging in.
+And I do now have logging in sorted out for one user.
+There's also registration to implement next, so I can test more user flows.
+Logging out (without the WordPress admin area)  is still to be implemented as well.

+  + I had thought and hoped that I'd be able to get this project done within a week.
+That hope isn't over yet, and I'll keep working on it, but while today hasn't been a complete disaster, it also feels like a bit of a reality check for me.

 ## User Flows